WebDevBernard/Portfolio/README.md

 ### About:

-- Welcome to my portfolio page and resume
-- Built with NextJS and deployed with Netlify 😜
+- Just a simple portfolio page built with NextJS and deployed to Netlify 😜